UI-Research/rochester-dashboard/README.md

-# Rochester, NY Dashboard Mock-up
+# Rochester Dashboard Mock-up

-This is a mockup version of a recovery funds dashboard for Rochester, NY.
+This dashboard is a draft that is undergoing active development.
+It should not be shared or used for analysis.